LiterallyTheOne/LiterallyTheOne.github.io/note.md

 * 🔗💳Add a link in the main page to `about` when someone clicks on my card
 * Change `png` images to `webp` images
-* Add most used tags in homepage
+* Add the most used tags on the homepage
 * Add default image to posts
 * Make the search look better
 * add search